wallarm/product-documentation/docs/4.4/user-guides/settings/integrations/amazon-s3.md

 * `point`
 * `tags`

-Files will be saved to your S3 bucket as `wallarm_hits_{timestamp}.json`, with formatting options of JSON Array or New Line Delimited JSON (NDJSON).
+Files will be saved to your S3 bucket using the naming convention `wallarm_hits_{timestamp}.json` or `wallarm_hits_{timestamp}.jsonl`.
+The format, either JSON Array or New Line Delimited JSON (NDJSON), will depend on your choice during integration setup.

 ## Setting up integration